adityagupta1089/adityagupta1089/projects.md

 - Cache Coherency Simulator
 - Assembly Language Functional and Pipeline Simulator

+## Compilers
+- Working on a compiler for a subset of C using LLVM.

 ## Artificial Intelligence and Machine Learning:
 - Automatic CAPTCHA Generation using Adversarial Networks
 - Predicting "Clash Royale"'s winner